megaarmos/gulp-opencart/README.md

     > For next steps you need to be in your website root folder.
     > For example:
     > ...\domain\(domain name)>

-3.This command will create package.json file.
+3. This command will create package.json file.
     ```
     npm init -y
     ```